Updated: Oct 31, 2020

 The posture for this meditation is to sit in a crossed legged position on the floor or to sit on a chair.
 Elongate the spine and keep it straight to allow for the energy to flow freely.
 Keep your eyes closed and focus on the area between the eyebrows (the 3rd eye point).

-Bring your arms by yours sides at a 45-degree angle, elbows close to the ribs.
+Bring your arms by yours sides at a 45-degree angle, elbows close to the ribs, you can have them a bit closer than I have on the picture.
 The palms are facing upwards with the fingers close together.
 Allow the healing energy to flow through your hands as you receive it and allow it to move on to the area of the body that you would like to heal.

 Ra Ma Da Sa Sa Say So Hung.
 The vibration of the mantra brings physical healing as the sound current combines energy from the Earth elements and Ether to heal and bring balance to your inner self.